JoostVisser/summaries/time-series.md

 Finally, there are various optimization options to set constraints on the automatic hyper-parameter optimization, such as that all numbers should be non-negative.

+### Automatic Exponential Smoothing Forecasting

+**Goal:** Select the best model from a set of candidates.

+Principles of automatic smoothing:

+- Compare candidate models using a Goodness-of-Fit tests
+  - Keep it Simple, aka account for complexity.
+(Uses $AIC$ as criterion.)
+  - Independent validation set preferred
+- Perform a residual analysis for the final model selected!

+*Warning:* There does not exist a "single best model" but generally many models perform equally well.
+Some might have preferred properties over other models.

+The automatic forecasting uses a more general class of models:

+- Trend: None, Additive (+ Damped), and Multiplicative (+ Damaged)
+- Seasonality: None, Additive, and Multiplicative.

+We just consider every single possible combinations of these two classes ($5 \cdot 3 = 15$ combos).

 ### R code